 Those that are brave enough to try and walk the length of the tunnel will find that it’s completely doable, just really creepy and spooky.
 Japanese TV programs will often do paranormal segments and revisit the Chusetsu Tunnel to keep it fresh in everyone’s minds.

 As one of the most populated cities in Japan, Fukuoka has attractions for all tastes.

-Location: Old Chusetsu Tunnel – Fukuoka
+Google Maps: Old Chusetsu Tunnel – Fukuoka

 If you’d rather enjoy a peaceful afternoon surrounded by colorful lights and decorations, stick to the major cities of Japan.
 If you’re looking for a more exciting, adventurous journey that will make you question what is real and what is just your imagination, then dark tourism is perfect for you.
 Even if you manage to scare yourself silly, you can always travel back to the city for a day or two or rest and relaxation surrounded by the technology and cute characters Japan is known for.

 Are you into dark tourism?
 Share your experiences with us on our Facebook group.